raidantimosquitos/taiwan-surface-temperature/set-up-github/README.md

 ```bash
 git --version
 ```
+*Note: to use git on Windows Powershell, you must update your PATH variable.
+You can follow the instructions in this [link](https://thelinuxcode.com/add-git-to-path-windows/).*

 - If Git is installed it should display the installed version.

 ## Create your account on GitHub